Course overview

 Task description

-• Journal Club Participation 5%: active participation in journal club discussions.
-To assess participation, each student will fill out a feedback form for the topic paper discussed during the journal club session (unless they are presenting in that session).
+- Active participation is required in journal club discussions.
+To assess participation, students will complete a feedback form for the topic paper discussed in each journal club session (unless they are presenting in that session).
 All students should be prepared to contribute to the discussion of other students' presentations.

 Submission guidelines